cyberark/conjur-service-broker-go/README.md

     1p9c5443sy1bg93ek2e062wsnmvy3p9k9j83nq841sj1sp2vasze1r
     ```

 2. Update the Space API key secret in Conjur:

-    ```
+    ```sh
     conjur variable values add "<cf policy root>/<org-guid>/<space-guid>/space-host-api-key" "<api-key-value>"

     # For example:
     conjur variable values add "cf/prod/6b40649e-331b-424d-afa0-6d569f016f51/72a928f6-bf7c-4732-a195-896f67bd1133/space-host-api-key" "1p9c5443sy1bg93ek2e062wsnmvy3p9k9j83nq841sj1sp2vasze1r"
     ```

 3. Re-bind each application in the space to Conjur

     > This will provide the updated credentials to each application

     ```sh
     cf unbind-service <app-name> conjur
     cf bind-service <app-name> conjur
     ```

 4. Re-stage each application in the space

     > This causes each app to retrieve its secrets using the rotated credentials

-    ```
+    ```sh
     cf restage <app-name>
     ```

 #### <a name="examples"> Examples

 ##### Using the Conjur Service Broker and Java API

 The Conjur Service Broker is most frequently used with the [Conjur Buildpack](https://github.com/cyberark/cloudfoundry-conjur-buildpack), but you can also use the identity and authentication credentials provided by the service broker to authenticate with Conjur using different tools.
 In this example we retrieve a secret value using the [Conjur API for Java](https://github.com/cyberark/conjur-api-java).
 Credentials are provided to the API via JSON stored in the `VCAP_SERVICES`
 environment variable.

 ```java
 package net.conjur.sample;